1 - Overview

 Processes [Zombie]Number of zombie processescnt

-Running Process Usageprocess usage rate%
+Running Process Usageprocess usage%

 Running ProcessesNumber of running processescnt